We are now taking names for our waiting list for the 2018-2019 school year.

-We are very fortunate to have the guidance and inspiration from Father James Valenzuela and Father Matthew Worthen.
-Father James teaches 8th grade religion and Father Matt teaches 7th grade religion and 7th grade Spanish.
-Both priests are a daily presence in our lives and are role models for our daily living.
+We are very fortunate to have the guidance and inspiration of Father James Valenzuela.
+He is a steady presence in our lives and is a role model for our daily living.

 In order to achieve academic excellence, the curriculum is continually being developed, evaluated and updated.
 While we are aligned to the Florida Sunshine State Standards, Catholic School and Diocesan standards, our goal is to create an environment where students achieve academic excellence and strive to be life-long learners.
 Our curriculum creates opportunities for success by building relationships.
 Students assume leadership roles resulting in greater confidence, self-esteem and a sense of belonging.
 We foster educational excellence that generates success, promotes unity and respects the individuality of each student.
 Our students become servant leaders, integrating their Catholic faith into every aspect of their life.

-Implementation of the one-to-one iPad program in the middle school provides unique educational experience that allows for self-directed, real time learning with inexhaustible resources to develop and discover the known and unknown.
-Recognizing the needs and opportunities for 21st century learners, the use of iPads enable real life simulations that engage students in collaborative projects that set the seed for further career opportunities and growth.
+Implementation of the one-to-one MacBook Air program in the middle school provides unique educational experience that allows for self-directed, real time learning with inexhaustible resources to develop and discover the known and unknown.
+Recognizing the needs and opportunities for 21st century learners, the use of MacBook Airs enable real life simulations that engage students in collaborative projects that set the seed for further career opportunities and growth.